Preventative septic maintenance guidance for Abbotsford homeowners and acreage properties Plan service

 Use the request form for planned service too

-The site is not only for breakdowns.
+The request path is not only for breakdowns.
 Abbotsford owners who want a maintenance reset or have questions about timing can use the same request flow and note that the visit is preventative rather than urgent.
 If you already have slow drains, odours, or wet spots, move to the inspection page or emergency help page instead of treating it as routine maintenance.

 FAQ